 Comment by xanderlewis

-Comment by xanderlewis a day ago
+Comment by xanderlewis 10 months ago

 The comparison with mathematics also makes sense here.
 It’s much easier to spot typos in other peoples’ work than your own for exactly that reason: when you read back what you wrote, you read back what you meant to write rather than what’s actually there.